Britain's Morrisons agrees to CD&R's $9.54 bln takeover offer - Up News Info

 Article content

-CD&R said it was committed to supporting Morrisons’ existing management team, led by CEO David Potts, and executing its current strategy.

-CD&R’s track record of UK investments includes foodservice group Brakes Brothers and discount retailer B&M. Current investments include petrol forecourt retailer Motor Fuel Group (MFG) and industrial groups Wolseley and SIG.
+With Morrisons owning 339 fuel forecourts, CD&R is targeting a partnership to develop Morrisons’ wholesale business and convenience store portfolio.

+However, the forecourt overlap will likely face scrutiny from Britain’s competition regulator.

-Morrisons shareholders will vote on the offer at meetings expected around the week starting Oct.
+Morrisons shareholders will vote on CD&R’s offer at meetings expected around the week starting Oct.
 4.

 Under British takeover rules, Fortress could still come back with a higher offer.

+Fortress said it was “considering its options” and urged shareholders to take no action.

-Analysts have speculated that U.S. giant Amazon, which has a partnership deal with Morrisons, could still enter the fray, though most believe if it was interested it would have done so by now. ($1 = 0.7335 pounds) (Reporting by James Davey, editing by Elizabeth Piper and Sonya Hepinstall)
+Analysts have speculated that Amazon, which has a partnership deal with Morrisons, could still enter the fray, though most believe if it was interested it would have done so by now. ($1 = 0.7335 pounds) (Reporting by James Davey, editing by Elizabeth Piper, Sonya Hepinstall and Grant McCool)